pmoulon/KORAL/README.md

 All components have been written and carefully tuned by the author for maximum performance and have no external dependencies.
-Some have been modified for integration into KORAL, but the original standalone projects are all availble on the author's GitHub (https://github.com/komrad36).
+Some have been modified for integration into KORAL, but the original standalone projects are all available on the author's GitHub (https://github.com/komrad36).

 These individual components are: